 Wave Machine

-Wave machines could be the most effective yet expensive option to turn your backyard pool into a wave pool.
+Wave machines could be the most effective yet expensive option to turn your backyard pool into a wave-producing lagoon.

-Also, take note that incorporating a wave machine into your pool is not a DIY task; you actually need to hire a swimming pool professional or contractor to get the job done.
+Also, take note that incorporating a wave machine into your swim area is not a DIY task; you actually need to hire a swimming pool professional or contractor to get the job done.

-Even so, a wave machine can truly make your backyard in-ground pool much more beach-like, producing powerful waves in the pool without any difficulty.
+Even so, a wave machine can truly make your backyard in-ground pool much more beach-like, producing powerful waves without any difficulty.

 Check out this plunge pool ideas page for more related content.